leonp/leonp.github.io/about/index.md

 </figure>

 We design, build and manage our website in house, and fit several external services such as the catalogue of physical titles and ebook service into it.

-I set up (and continue to manage) our customer service team, as well as run IT projects such as [designing our own self-service software](/2016/02/5-day-sprint-clear-left-self-service/).

 In previous lives I've been a newspaper ad salesperson, telecoms engineer and teacher of English.
 If you were looking for a common thread you might argue I've always been interested in communication, user experience and technology.